Using data plans outside Canada

 International data roaming

-International data roaming is a service that allows a customer of a wireless network in one country to receive multimedia messages, email and the Internet on his or her wireless device from a wireless network in another country.
+International data roaming is a service that allows you to use messages, email and the Internet on your wireless device while you are using a wireless network in another country.

-When you use the Internet on your wireless device while you are abroad, your connection is established through a local wireless network, which then transmits your data through an intermediary international transit service to your Canadian network.
+When you use your wireless device while you are abroad, you connect to a local wireless network to transmit data.
+International data roaming occurs when your data is transmitted through a local service to your Canadian network.

-The high rate you pay for international roaming charges is determined by your Canadian wireless provider and is based on various wholesale and overhead costs plus a retail markup.
+The rate you pay for international roaming charges is determined by your Canadian service provider.

 Enable airplane mode